codeanyway11/Competitive-Programming/README.md

 # Competitive-Programming
-Solutions to competitive programming questions solved on various online judges.
+Solutions to competitive programming questions solved so far on various online judges.